ripply/janus/README.md

   - Use [(Beta) QTUM ethers-js library](https://github.com/earlgreytech/qtum-ethers) to sign transactions for use in eth_sendRawTransaction
     - Currently, the library only supports sending 1 tx per block due to Bitcoin inputs being re-used so test your code to redo transactions if they are rejected with eth_sendRawTransaction
       - This will be fixed in a future version
+- Solidity
+  - msg.value is denoted in satoshis, not wei, your dapp needs to handle this correctly
 - Sending coins with the creation of a contract will cause a loss of coins
   - This is a Qtum intentional deisgn decision and will not change
   - Janus will prevent this with eth_sendTransaction but will permit it with eth_sendRawTransaction